-- "(1) The track, including switches and crossings, shall be designed to be compatible with the use of magnetic braking systems for emergency braking. - (2) The requirements for the design of track, including switches and crossings, which are compatible with the use of eddy current braking systems are an open point. - (3) For the 1600 mm track gauge system it shall be permitted not to apply paragraph (1)."
+"(1) The track, including switches and crossings, shall be designed to be compatible with the use of magnetic braking systems for emergency braking.

+(3) For the 1600 mm track gauge system it shall be permitted not to apply paragraph (1)."